Icehawk78/Kardashev/Rules.md

 #### *Technologies*
 Technologies represent advancements available to you, some of which are exclusive to you.
 Higher level technologies typically have prerequisites of the lower level technologies.

 ## Setup
 Each player chooses a role and gets the associated starting tiles.
 Each role starts with a different number of colonies, fleets, resources, or technologies, as indicated on the role card.
 Players set up their starting pieces in the designated starting zones, determined by the number of players.

+ADD IMAGE WITH ABSTRACTED HEX GRIDS FOR EACH PLAYER COUNT

 Draw 1 of each resource.
 Your resources are kept in front of you as public information.
 Place your Technology cards next to the matching symbols on your role card, colored-side down, indicating they are unpurchased.

+UPDATE PLAYER SETUP WITH NEW ROLE CARD, TECH CARDS, AND RESOURCE TOKENS
 <img src="/images/Player_Setup.png" />